citp/privacy-policy-historical/f/fl/fli/flirtyaprons.com.md

-> *The following text is extracted and transformed from the flirtyaprons.com privacy policy that was archived on 2008-12-24.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20081224122101id_/http%3A//flirtyaprons.com/cart/index.php%3Fmain_page%3Dprivacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the flirtyaprons.com privacy policy that was archived on 2009-04-25.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20090425073136id_/http%3A//flirtyaprons.com/cart/index.php%3Fmain_page%3Dprivacy) for the most accurate reproduction.*

-# Privacy Notice :: Flirty Aprons - Buy Aprons Online - Specialty Aprons - Cute Girlie Aprons
+# Privacy Notice :: Flirty Aprons - Buy an Apron Online - Specialty Aprons - Cute Girlie Aprons

 |  |